TRaSH-Guides/Guides/docs/Radarr/Radarr-recommended-naming-scheme.md

     !!! danger ""

-        Only use `{edition-{Edition Tags}}` if you are prepared to have movies separated by edition in your merged Plex library.
+        Only use `{edition-{Edition Tags}}` if you are prepared to have movies separated by edition when using a merged Plex library - e.g., you keep both 1080p and 2160p versions of one movie.

         For example if you have the `Directors Cut` and the `Extended Cut` for one movie, those will show up as two separate movies in your library.

+        Note that not using `{edition-{Edition Tags}}` will prevent Plex for recognizing the edition.

 ```bash
 {{ radarr['naming']['radarr-naming']['file']['default'] }}